Read what people think of the book and how they rate it

 Loving thoughts from Aunt Joyce

-(Mike's aunt; widow of Jack Groshans, Mike's uncle, who was one of the victims.)
+(Author's aunt; widow of Jack Groshans, the author's uncle, who was one of the victims.)

 Thank you, Ethel Pattison: LAX Historian